-Despite receiving the worst grade on his business plan from a college professor who said a chicken finger restaurant would never work, Raising’s Cane’s® founder Todd Graves believed in his vision and continued to pursue his dream.
-Doing much of the renovation work himself on an old building at the entrance of Louisiana State University, he opened his first restaurant in 1996.
+Despite receiving an unfavorable grade on his business plan from a college professor who said a chicken finger restaurant would never work, Raising Cane’s® founder Todd Graves believed in his vision and continued to pursue his dream.
+Doing much of the renovation work himself on an old building at the north entrance of Louisiana State University, he opened his first restaurant in 1996.
 It was such an instant hit that it stayed open until 3:30 a.m. on opening day.

-CSRS started working with Raising Cane’s when the chicken finger chain was opening its ninth location.
-“Initially we were delivering architectural and engineering services on a site-by-site basis,” says Derek Fitch, CSRS Director of Vertical Development.
+CSRS began working with Raising Cane’s in 2000 when the chicken finger chain was opening its ninth location.
+“Initially we were delivering architectural and engineering services on a site-by-site basis,” says Derek Fitch, CSRS’ Client Manager for Raising Cane’s.
 “But as their growth started to drastically explode, we realized we needed to grow with them.
 Our role evolved into more of a master consultant and overall program manager.”

-CSRS was part of the journey that saw Raising Cane’s grow from 9 stores in 2000 to over 300 locations today.
-That type of rapid explosion doesn’t happen without some significant growing pains.
-By design, building at a fast pace in multiple states with different teams of contractors can be a recipe that lends itself to all manner of pitfalls.
-But by entrusting CSRS to oversee the entire program, to proactively develop the right systems and models, and to deliver strategic advice along the way, Raising Cane’s successfully climbed the charts to become that fastest-growing chain in the nation.
+CSRS was part of the journey that saw Raising Cane’s grow from 9 stores in 2000 to nearly 500 locations today, but such rapid expansion doesn’t happen without experiencing some significant growing pains.
+Building at a fast pace, in multiple states, with a diverse array of consultants, vendors and contractors can be a recipe that lends itself to all manner of pitfalls; however, by entrusting CSRS to oversee the program, proactively develop optimal systems and procedures, and deliver strategic advice along the way, Raising Cane’s successfully climbed the charts to become one of the fastest-growing restaurant chains in the nation.

 “They were ready to go, and we knew we had to grow with them”, says Fitch.